 Thanks to the research done over at Orenda Technologies, we know a lot more about pH and alkalinity than ever before.
 Most pool operators know alkalinity is important, primarily because it "buffers the pH".
 But alkalinity is far more interesting than simply acting like insulation against pH swings.
 And the reason we are bringing all this up is because there are many species of alkalinity, and pH determines the percentage of each type of alkalinity.
 Here's a chart to illustrate the carbonate alkalinity equilibria:

-The chart above basically shows various forms of carbonates in water.
+The chart above shows various forms of carbonates in water (as well as borates if you use borates in your pool.
+If not, ignore the orange and teal lines in the chart).
 On the far left, you have carbonic acid (H2CO3), which is just dissolved carbon dioxide:

 CO2 + H2O ⇌ H2CO3

 As the pH rises, however, a new species of alkalinity emerges, as one Hydrogen leaves.
 Carbonic acid converts into its conjugate base, bicarbonate alkalinity (HCO3-).
 This functions in equilibrium, so the two substances always add up to 100%.
 Then, once the pH gets to 8.3, there is no more carbonic acid.
 Another Hydrogen leaves and another new species of alkalinity presents itself.
 Bicarbonate converts into carbonate alkalinity (CO3--).
 Oh and if you've ever had carbonate scale in your pool, you were looking at calcium carbonate (CaCO3), which precipitates out of solution when the LSI gets too high.
 A high pH, especially over 8.3, is the most powerful factor on the LSI to precipitate scale: